K3 Technology

 Managed IT

-Use this buyer checklist to compare managed IT providers on support ownership, cybersecurity, Microsoft 365, backup, escalation, reporting, onboarding, and pricing scope.
+Use this managed IT provider selection guide to compare MSPs on support ownership, cybersecurity, Microsoft 365, backup, escalation, onboarding, reporting, and scope.

-Short answer: Before hiring a managed IT provider, ask who owns support outcomes, how tickets are triaged, what cybersecurity controls are included, how Microsoft 365 is managed, how backups are reviewed, what is excluded, and how the provider will report progress to leadership.
+Short answer: To choose a managed IT provider, compare who owns support outcomes, how tickets are triaged, what cybersecurity controls are included, how Microsoft 365 is managed, how backups are reviewed, what is excluded, and how the provider reports progress to leadership.

 1. What support is actually included?